sbt/sbt.github.com/src/jekyll/howto/interactive.md

 <h4 id="history">Using history</h4>

-Interactive mode remembers history, even if you exit sbt and restart it.
+Interactive mode remembers history even if you exit sbt and restart it.
-The simplest way to access history is with the up arrow key.
-The following commands are also supported:
+The simplest way to access history is to press the up arrow key to cycle through previously entered commands.
+Use `Ctrl+r` to incrementally search history backwards.
+The following commands are supported:

 * `!` Show history command help.
 * `!!` Execute the previous command again.